 The District also has chosen several assessments to measure student progress.
-Students in 3rd and 6th grades, and identified students who require academic benchmarking take the Measure of Academic Progress (MAP) assessment.
+Students in grades 1st through 8th, and identified students who require academic benchmarking take a computer-adaptive universal screening assessment.
 This test is used to determine if any individual child is making progress or growing academically.
-This test is computer adaptive, which means that the test is unique for each student.
+This test is computer-adaptive, which means that the test is unique for each student.
 A student gets a question; if they answer the question correctly, the next question is harder.
-If they answer incorrectly, the next question is easier, and so forth until the computer determines a student's instructional level.
+If they answer incorrectly, the next question is easier, and so forth, until the computer determines a student's instructional level.
 Students take the reading and mathematics assessments.
-The MAP can be given up to three times per year.
+The test can be given up to three times per year.
 The results of these tests are used to help teachers guide instruction for the students who are in their classroom.